LEP Question Time

 My location is overlapped by two LEPs but the location I would like to ask a question about is mostly in Leeds City Region.
 Could the Panel please explain how I would apply for a grant to pay for a feasibility study into reinstating a railway line that would connect two large towns and a city directly into Leeds and create a second strategic passenger route to the north providing West Yorkshire with resilience in an emergency.
 It will also attract commuting motorists into Leeds and address congestion and platform blocking in the West End bay platforms of Leeds station..

-Deltic08 asked almost 5 years ago
+Deltic08 asked over 5 years ago

 The Combined Authority does not currently run a grant fund for feasibility studies into the reopening of railway lines.
 The Combined Authority’s resources are currently focused on the development of High Speed 2, Northern Powerhouse Rail and new rail stations at Elland, Leeds Bradford Airport Parkway, White Rose and Thorpe Park.
 We are also considering our rail strategy and what is needed to help us achieve our rail patronage growth targets.
 Should opportunity arise where there could be potential for significant central government funding, the Combined Authority will consider whether there is a case for new or reopened railway lines.